Generic name: aspirin (oral) [ AS-pir-in ]

 Before taking this medicine

-Do not give Aspi-Cor to a child or teenager with a fever, flu symptoms, or chickenpox.
-Aspi-Cor can cause Reye's syndrome, a serious and sometimes fatal condition in children.
+Using Aspi-Cor in a child or teenager with flu symptoms or chickenpox can cause a serious or fatal condition called Reye's syndrome.

 You should not use Aspi-Cor if you are allergic to it, or if you have: